-Engagement results from electoral area A respondents are consistent with the broader engagement results that suggest the CVRD is in a state of acute rental shortage with almost no vacancy.
-Electoral area A respondents share stories of facing barriers to finding rental options in electoral area A due to limited options and rental restrictions and highlight the need for rental options for youth and seniors.
+Engagement results from electoral area B respondents are consistent with the broader engagement results that suggest the CVRD is in a state of acute rental shortage with almost no vacancy.
+Electoral area B respondents share stories of facing barriers to finding rental options including for teachers not housed on campus of the boarding schools in electoral area B, or for families visiting students at boarding school.
+Respondents also highlight the pressure that vacation homes and vacation rentals put on the available stock of rental housing.